 - Customer Actions

 “Total actions” shows the activity of your customers on your listing based on these categories:

 - Website Visit

 Here are the labels in the Reporting section:

 - Total Actions

 Insights uses a map in this section to show where people are when they request directions to your business.
 Your business’s location will be shown on the map along with some of the most common places that people request directions from.
 Plus, you can see the full breakdown by city and neighborhood of the total number of directions requests.

-Need Help Starting or Optimizing Your Google My Business Listing?
+Need Help Starting or Optimizing Your Google Business Profile Listing?
 We Can Help!

-Creating and managing your Google My Business listing is a lot of work.
+Creating and managing your Google Business Profile listing can be a lot of work.
 Here at Uptick, we have a roster of experts in the field.
 Contact us today to set up a meeting and find how we can help you increase your online presence!